-Under the terms of the Atrush PSC the Company will owe a share of production bonuses payable to the KRG when cumulative oil production from Atrush reaches production milestones defined in the Atrush PSC.
-The final production bonus payable is \$23.3 million at 50 million cumulative barrel production milestone (ShaMaran share: \$6.43 million).
-This production milestone is expected to be achieved during the second half of 2021.
+Under the terms of the Atrush PSC, the Company owes a share of production bonuses payable to the KRG when cumulative oil production from Atrush reaches production milestones defined in the Atrush PSC.
+The final production bonus payable is \$23.3 million at the 50 million cumulative barrel production milestone (ShaMaran share: \$6.4 million).
+This production milestone was achieved in September, 2021.
+The Company intends to offset the production bonus against the receivables outstanding from the KRG.
 The production bonuses represent an outflow of Company resources as an economic benefit to the KRG, rather than as an exchange for a service, and are therefore accounted for in accordance with IFRIC 21 Levies which requires that the obligation be recognized on the date at which the production milestone is reached.

-Refer to Note 8.
+Refer to Note 7.